davidly/cpm_compilers/README.md

   * m e
   * m ttt

+To run the resulting apps, use the -c flag to force console mode and -p flag to show performance information.
+The interpreters have other modes for running; see their respective m.bat files for details.
+  * ntvcm -c -p sieve
+  * ntvcm -c -p e
+  * ntvcm -c -p ttt

 The m80 Z80 Macro Assembler only has ttt.mac and no sieve or e implementations.
 The 8080 code in the asm folder is already faster than any Z80 code the compilers produce.

 The Borland Pascal and Modula-2 products don't support command-line builds, so you have to run the apps, load the source file, and build manually.